Skip to content

 Do I need a permit to install a new commercial sign in Danville?

-The retrieved Danville materials show that sign regulation is handled under § 32-98 but did not include a clear permit fee/schedule or a per‑district permit exemption table in the extracted sections; applicants must check with the Town’s Development Services/Building Division to determine whether a permit is required for the sign type (wall, freestanding, illuminated) and to confirm district limits.
+The reviewed Danville materials show that sign regulation is handled under § 32-98 but did not include a clear permit fee/schedule or a per‑district permit exemption table in the extracted sections; applicants must check with the Town’s Development Services/Building Division to determine whether a permit is required for the sign type (wall, freestanding, illuminated) and to confirm district limits.
 Verify with the Town; general authority is § 32-98.

 What happens if my existing sign doesn’t meet current Danville standards?